BorysSzk/dexter-text-mining/README.md

 > Installing the JDK is not required to run the Shiny web app.
 If you're only interested in viewing the app's content, this step is optional.

 ## Installation
-1. Clone the repository to your computer with:
+Clone the repository to your computer with:
 ```sh
 git clone https://github.com/BorysSzk/dexter-text-mining.git
 ```
 If you don't have Git installed, you can download the repository as a ZIP file from the repository page.

-2. After cloning the repository, set your working directory in R to the main project folder (the one containing `ui.R`, `server.R`, etc.) in R studio console, for example:
+After cloning the repository, set your working directory in R to the main project folder (the one containing `ui.R`, `server.R`, etc.) in R studio console, for example:
 ```r
 setwd('C:/Users/user1/Desktop/dexter-text-mining-main')
 ```

-2.1 If you downloaded the `.zip` file, GitHub may nest the project folder like this:
+If you downloaded the `.zip` file, GitHub may nest the project folder like this:
 `C:/Users/user1/Desktop/dexter-text-mining-main/dexter-text-mining-main/`
-In that case, make sure to set your working directory to the inner `dexter-text-mining-main` folder, for example:
+If so, run:
 ```r
 setwd('C:/Users/user1/Desktop/dexter-text-mining-main/dexter-text-mining-main')
 ```

-3.
 > [!IMPORTANT]
 > If you are only interested in running the Shiny web app (showcase of the analysis) go to `Running *Dexter* text mining analysis` part down below

-3.1 If you are interested in the whole project, including R code of the text mining:
+If you are interested in the whole project, including R code of the text mining:
 Run the following command to install the packages:
 ```r
 source("install-packages.R")